 Events are categorized into three search regions, each targeting a different Higgs boson or ALP production mode.
 The \textit{1-lepton} region is defined by the presence of exactly one lepton $(e/\mu)$ with $p_{T} > 27$~\GeV and $\met > 30$~\GeV.
 These criteria target signal processes containing a leptonically decaying $W$ boson including $WH$, $Wa$, and $t\overline{t}, t \rightarrow ac/au$ production.
 The \textit{2-lepton} region is defined by the presence of exactly two leptons, with the same flavor and opposite charge.
 The highest $\pt$ lepton is required to have $p_{T} > 27$~\GeV, and the invariant mass of the dilepton system is required to fall between 76 and 106~\GeV.
 These criteria target signal events containing a leptonically decaying $Z$ boson, including $ZH$ and $Za$ production.
 Events in the 1- and 2-lepton regions are collected with a combination of single and dilepton triggers~\cite{TRIG-2018-05,TRIG-2018-01,TRIG-2019-03}.
+A matching requirement is applied between the selected leptons and the corresponding leptons reconstructed by the trigger.
 In both regions, events are required to have at least two jets with $|\eta| < 2.5$.
-The \textit{VBF enriched} region targets events with the VBF topology.
-Events are collected with an inclusive VBF trigger enabled during the 2018 data-taking period that is designed to select events with a pair of jets consistent with the VBF process~\cite{ATL-DAQ-PUB-2019-001}.
+The \textit{VBF enriched} region targets the Higgs portal benchmark in the VBF production mode.
+Events are collected with an inclusive VBF trigger~\cite{ATL-DAQ-PUB-2019-001} enabled during the 2018 data-taking period that is designed to select events with a pair of jets consistent with the VBF process.
 The data collected with this trigger correspond to a total integrated luminosity of 37.5 fb$^{-1}$.
 The VBF enriched region is defined by the absence of any lepton, and the presence of a pair of jets with invariant mass $m_{jj}>1200$~\GeV and angular separation $|\Delta\eta_{jj}| > 4$ and $|\Delta\phi_{jj}| <2$.
 The leading (subleading) jet in this pair is required to have transverse momentum $\pt> 100 \:(80)$~\GeV and $|\eta| < 3.2 \:(4.9)$.
 These selections ensure that the trigger selection efficiency is approximately 100\%.
 In addition to the pair of jets used to select the VBF topology, events are required to have at least two additional jets with $|\eta| < 2.5$.